qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 Formatting tab
 ..............

-In the :guilabel:`Formatting` tab, you can define a character for a line break in the labels with the :guilabel:`Wrap on character` option.
+In the |labelformatting| :guilabel:`Formatting` tab, you can define a character for a line break in the labels with the :guilabel:`Wrap on character` option.
 You can also format the :guilabel:`Line Height` and the :guilabel:`alignment`.
 For the latter, typical values are available (left, right, and center), plus